tmfontan/Mothership-Attendance/README.md

 # TCP Automated Attendance (Mothership Attendance)

 Mothership Attendance is a Java Swing/AWT application which functions as an attendance recording tool for a group of custom created attendee accounts.
-Other than the previously mentioned process, the application also grants access to multiple other features depending on the user’s chosen account type.
-A list of these functions is provided below:
+Other than the previously mentioned process, the application also gives user’s access to four other features depending on the their selected account type.
+A list of these functions is provided below:!

 *	Profile Customization
 *	Course Creation / Management